Bubastis: Twelfth Dynasty

-In the Middle Kingdom, Tell Basta was the site of a large mudbrick palace (16,000 sqm) dated to the Twelfth Dynasty.
+In the 12th Dynsaty, a large palace for the governors of Bubastis (16,000 sqm) was built on the northern part of the Northern Kom.
+There was a cemetery to the east of the palace.
 It has been thought to be a residence of Amenemhat III.
 A limestone lintel shows the king during his Heb Sed Festival.

 Second Intermediate Period

-Following the Twelfth Dynasty, the Middle Kingdom faded out.
+In the Second Intermediate Period, the transitional phase between the Middle Kingdom (MBA) and New Kingdom (LBA), Bubastis was still active.
 At Bubastis, a red granite architrave belonged to Sekhemre Khutawy Khabaw.
 In another monument found at Tanis, he is mentioned along with Hor.